-- 2.9.6 Intermunicipal Recreation Facility Development (adapted from 5.3.1 of Bonnyville IDP) The M.D. and City will continue to collaborate to support the development of public recreation facilities within the IDP area as the need for such facilities are identified. - 2.9.7 Intermunicipal Parks and Trails Development (was 3.5.1, 3.5.2) The M.D. may work with the City to plan and implement a linked intermunicipal park and trail system that connects to significant natural areas (including Cold Lake, Palm Creek, and African Lake).
+2.9.6 Intermunicipal Recreation Facility Development

+The M.D. and City will continue to collaborate to support the development of public recreation facilities within the IDP area as the need for such facilities are identified.

+2.9.7 Intermunicipal Parks and Trails Development

+The M.D. may work with the City to plan and implement a linked intermunicipal park and trail system that connects to significant natural areas (including Cold Lake, Palm Creek, and African Lake).